Research Topics

 Read the summary

 Traditional measurements of river flow rates require contact with the flow.
 With the PIV (particle image velocimetry) technique, we can obtain the river surface’s 2-D velocity field without entering the river.
 PIV cross-correlates the particle in sequential images of the flowing river surface.
-Out group aims to assess the effectiveness and uncertainties of the PIV technique in small rivers (the river width around less than 10 metres).
+Our group aims to assess the effectiveness and uncertainties of the PIV technique in small rivers (the river width around less than 10 meters).

 PI: Dr. H.McMillan